 No matter where you choose to celebrate, here are the must-have drinks for the festive season.
 Cheers!

-Mangos are abundant all winter long in Mauritius.
+Mangoes are abundant all winter long in Mauritius.
 David Iyapah, Bar Manager at

 “The idea was to create an easy-to-drink cocktail that had a kick to it,” he says.
 “And chillies are omnipresent in Mauritian cuisine, so I took inspiration from that.”
-The result is a layered cocktail with a bit of heat tempered by the sweetness of the mangos and notes of local spices from the Rom Club.
+The result is a layered cocktail with a bit of heat tempered by the sweetness of the mangoes and notes of local spices from the Rom Club.
 “This drink is perfect for those who want to step out of their comfort zone and add a little bit of chilli kick to their usual drink order,” he says.

 Four Seasons Resort Mauritius at Anahita

 Four Seasons Resort Maldives at Landaa Giraavaru recently reimagined Blu Restaurant and Bar as a new lifestyle destination, the Blu Beach Club.
-Baa Atoll’s lively all-day island hangout is surrounded by a large sundeck, and an 81-foot-long infinity pool with submerged seating divides the lounge and dining zones.
+Baa Atoll’s lively all-day island hangout is surrounded by a large sun deck, and an 81-foot-long infinity pool with submerged seating divides the lounge and dining zones.
 Relaxation areas range from three private cabanas to beach-facing beanbags, lounge nets with cushions raised above the sand, and comfy sofas and couches.

 The cocktail menu had to live up to the wow factor of the bar, including its optic-fibre–lit “constellation” pool, treetop dining, VIP cabanas and resident DJs, says Eddy Sugiri Haryono, Food and Beverage Manager of Blu Beach Club.
 Gluggle jugs are fish-shaped water jugs that produce an amusing “glug glug” sound when liquid has been poured out.
 The team chose a bright blue jug to tie into the theme of the bar.
-As for the beverage within, “it’s a drink meant to be shared with a friend or loved one,” Sugiri Haryono says.
+As for the beverage within, “It’s a drink meant to be shared with a friend or loved one,” Sugiri Haryono says.